ShadewG/discord-scheduler/README.md

 - ✏️ Edit existing reminders through Discord UI
 - ➕ Add new reminders easily with slash commands
 - 🌐 Support for timezone-specific scheduling
+- 🔇 No startup announcement when the bot goes online (silent operation)

 ## Commands